 Don’t forget to tip your guide at the end.

 Hours 17-18: Visit a Synagogue or the Museum of Alchemy

-Assuming you end up either back at the Old Town Square or somewhere close by (I think ours ended near the Rudolfinum), throw a couple dollars (any currency will do) at your tour guide and speed walk to your next sight.
+Assuming you end up either back at the Old Town Square or somewhere close by (I think ours ended near the Rudolfinum), offer a couple dollars (any currency will do) to your tour guide in thanks and speed walk to your next sight.

 Rudolfinum to Old-New Synagogue: ETA 4 min